survivejs/webpack-book/manuscript/techniques/04_testing.md

 {pagebreak}

-Like webpack, Karma relies on the configuration as well.
+Like webpack, Karma relies on a configuration convention as well.
 Set up a file as follows to make it pick up the tests:

 **karma.conf.js**